Wells Family - Person Sheet

 Misc.
 Notes

-His name is also commonly listed as Irvin, Erwin and Irving, then Ervin on his headstone.
+His name is also listed as Irvin, Erwin and Irving, with Ervin on his military records and headstone.

 In 1885, he is listed at age 10 with the family of Wm H. Shaffen and wife Rachel on their farm.